dat-ecosystem-archive/DEPs/proposals/0000-hyperdb.md

 # Unresolved questions
 [unresolved]: #unresolved-questions

-Should we declare that `contendFeed` pointers *not* change over the history of a feed?
-See also <https://github.com/datprotocol/DEPs/issues/13>

 Need to think through deletion process with respect to listing a path prefix;
 will previously deleted nodes be occluded, or potentially show up in list